InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_1_quantities_and_amounts/README.md

 ## Week 2 Assignment:

-- [ ] Implement your own version of the vertical bar chart we did in class using the files present in the root of this directory (`2_2_quantities_and_amounts/` [index.html](index.html), [style.css](style.css), [main.js](main.js)), just like we did in Tutorial 1.
+- [ ] Implement your own version of the vertical bar chart from the demo branch using the files present in the root of this directory (`2_2_quantities_and_amounts/` [index.html](index.html), [style.css](style.css), [main.js](main.js)), just like we did in the tutorials in section 1.
 You may use the existing dataset, or a new one.
 - [ ] Turn this **vertical bar chart** into a **horizontal bar chart**.
 This will require adjusting both scales to consider how the data should map back to the svg coordinate plane. (_Tip_: start by getting your bars to show, even if they are not yet positioned/sized correctly -- sometimes it is easier to understand where something should go by seeing where it currently is).

-- [ ] Post your code and deployed links to the Tutorial 2 post on the Commons.

 **BONUS:**

+- [ ] Add labels to each bar, either by appending `text` to each bar or using [d3-axis](https://github.com/d3/d3-axis) (already included in d3 library).
 - [ ] Add a [color scale](https://github.com/d3/d3-scale-chromatic) to your bar chart.
 This is another type of scale where your range is going to be color values instead of screen dimensions.
 Feel free to use `ordinal` or `sequential` colorscales (this will depend on what type of field you want to map to color).
-- [ ] Add an [HTML table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) to the page as well, using D3 data mapping to create a table row for each element of data.
+- [ ] **Super bonus**: make a horizontal bar chart with divs (still appending them to the page with d3).

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository. **NOTE**: It can take up to 10 minutes for pushed up code to appear in a deployed site.
-Post the following as a comment to the appropriate post on the [commons site](https://interactivedatavis2021.commons.gc.cuny.edu/):
+Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
 1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)